-When the EFR32 is powered by battery and the J-Link USB is still connected, the on-board debug functionality is available.
+When the xGM210P is battery-powered and the J-Link USB is still connected, the on-board debug functionality is available.
 If the USB power is disconnected, the Debug IN mode will stop working.

-If debug access is required when the target is running off another energy source, such as a battery, and the board controller is powered down, the user should make direct connections to the GPIO used for debugging.
+If debug access is required when the target is running off another energy source, such as a battery, and the board controller is powered down, make direct connections to the GPIO used for debugging.
 This can be done by connecting to the appropriate pins of the breakout pads.
 Some Silicon Labs kits provide a dedicated pin header for this purpose.